Terradue/doc-tep-geohazards-arch/source/enterprise/scope.rst

 * Data access
 * Processor integration
 * Data processing and Cloud bursting
-* Visualization
+* Data visualization and analysis
-* Reproducible Science
+* Reproducible Science collaborations
 * Capacity Building through Data Sharing

 Within RM-ODP, the scope of the system is modelled as the set of community objectives that are fulfilled by the provided roles and behaviours.